Edmund Rucker: Later life

 After the war he returned to Memphis and the railroad business, working with Nathan Bedford Forrest.
 In 1869 he moved to Alabama as superintendent of a railroad.
 Rucker relocated to Birmingham, Alabama, in the early 1880s, building his home in the neighborhood now called Five Points.
 He worked with former General Joseph E. Johnston and became an industrial magnate, dealing with coal, steel, sales and land as well as being in the banking business.

 The Episcopalian Rucker was married twice, first to Mary Adele Woodfin (1855–1883) in 1873, and after her death to Mary T. Bentley (1860–1941) in 1886.
 He had a son and three daughters with his first wife.
 He died on April 24, 1924, and was buried at Oak Hill Cemetery.
-Fort Rucker, Alabama - now Fort Novosel - was previously named in his honor.
+Fort Rucker, Alabama was previously named in his honor.
 The United Daughters of the Confederacy named a chapter after him, the Gen. Edmond Winchester Rucker Chapter 2534.